 Can I have a retest if my test is negative and my period doesn’t start? +

 Yes, you may be rescheduled for another test.
-The hCG hormone doubles every 48 hours during the early weeks of pregnancy.
+The hCG hormone doubles every 48 to 72 hours during the early weeks of pregnancy.

 What should I do if the second test is negative? +